mirobotech/BEAPER-Pico/LCD/README.md

 * sleep_mode(m) - sleep LCD controller and turn off backlight if m=True

-* rotation(r) - rotate LCD image to one of 4 orientations (0-3, 3 is upright on BEAPER Nano and BEAPER Pico)
+* rotation(r) - rotate LCD image to one of 4 orientations (r=0-3, 3 is upright on BEAPER Nano and BEAPER Pico)

-* blit_buffer(b, x, y, w, h) - copy memory buffer b to frame buffer at location x, y, using buffer width w, and height h
+* blit_buffer(b, x, y, w, h) - copy memory buffer b to LCD display memory at location x, y, using buffer width w, and height h

-* update() - update the LCD panel with the contents of the frame buffer
+* update() - update the LCD display memory with the contents of the frame buffer

 ## LCD graphics functions